 The colours here are yellow and primrose and the shape is square.

-You will want to keep healthy plants here and make sure you avoid clutter at all costs.
+keep healthy plants here and make sure you avoid clutter at all costs.

 In many homes, this is usually the staircase or the bathroom, because of the fact that it's positioned in the middle of the space.
 These are two areas where it's very hard to do much, in which case I suggest placing a spheric crystal to diffuse energy across the space